getsentry/rfcs/text/0126-sdk-span-buffer.md

 ## Option 1: Span Buffer <a name="option-1"></a>

 A strategy to achieve this is to keep a buffer of **only finished spans**  in memory and batch them together in envelopes.
 The buffer uses a combination of **timeout** and **weight**, approximating how much memory a single span allocates.
+We recommend that SDKs use the span buffer in the client because we don't want the transport to be aware of spans, as it mainly deals with envelopes.
 This concept is similar to [OpenTelemetry's Batch Processors](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/batchprocessor/README.md).

 A simple way to calculate the weight of a span is to call serialize and recursively count the number of elements in the dictionary.
 Every key in a dictionary and every element in an array add a weight of one.
 For a detailed explanation of how to count the weight, see the example below.
 As serialization is expensive, the span buffer will keep track of the serialized spans and directly pass them to the envelope item to avoid serializing multiple times.